Ohio High School (Ohio, Illinois)

+It is operated by the Ohio Community High School District 505, which includes Ohio.
+The district is mostly in Bureau County, and extends into Lee County.

 Academics

 Ohio High School did not make Adequate Yearly Progress, with 12% of students meeting or exceeding expectations, on the Prairie State Achievement Exam (PSAE), Illinois' state test that is part of the No Child Left Behind Act.
-The average high school graduation rate between 1999-2009 was 56%.
+The average high school graduation rate between 1999 and 2009 was 56%.

 Athletics

 Ohio High School is a member school in the Illinois High School Association.
 Their mascot is the Bulldogs, with school colors of purple and gold.
 The school has no state championships on record in team athletics and activities.

 Due to OHS' small enrollment, they coop with neighboring schools Amboy and La Moille High Schools for most sports.